Skip to content

 Most of us grow up in business through a particular discipline, such as engineering, accounting, operations etc. Therefore, your managers may have a good understanding of their own discipline but not necessarily the other parts of the business that drive your economic engine.

-With strength in a key area, it’s easy to for them to focus just on their own team or department.
+With strength in a key area, it’s easy for them to focus just on their own team or department.
 Managers are often rewarded for doing just this.
 If you can get your management team to collaborate and think across the whole business, and to take joint accountability for the performance of the whole business, this can significantly improve decision-making and business performance.

 4. Set leadership expectations

-Expect your leaders to build high performance teams.
+Expect your leaders to build high-performance teams.
 They need to set clear expectations for their team, to motivate and engage them.
 Good communication is key so that staff understand where they fit into the bigger picture and how they can best contribute to the business.

 Many managers have had very little exposure to how to lead and manage people so you may need to consider some leadership development.